Unilever Research & Development Port Sunlight Laboratory: Visits

+Research

+Unilever is the world's third-largest cosmetics company, after L'Oréal and P&G.

+Collaborations

+In the 1960s Unilever Research worked with J. D. Bernal of Birkbeck College.

+Structure

+The site is on the west side of the railway, between Spital railway station, to the south, and Port Sunlight railway station to the north.

 Funding

 By 1970 its research division had 4,600 scientists with a budget of £32 million (current value £ million), rising to £219 million in 1983 (current value £ million), then £330 million in 1987 (current value £ million).
 By the end of the 1980s there were around 400 scientists at Port Sunlight.

 Activities

 Over 750 scientists are currently based at the laboratory.
 It conducts research for products including Dove, Sunsilk and Domestos.

 Unilever operates similar research facilities in Vlaardingen, Colworth, Shanghai, Bangalore and Trumbull.
+Research was earlier carried out at 455 London Road (A315) in Isleworth from 1950 to 1980, it looked at hair, skin and teeth; this research moved to Bebington at the end of 1980.
+American research was at Edgewater, New Jersey, where Vincent Lamberti invented Dove soap.
+The industry is represented by the UK Cleaning Products Industry Association.

 Unilever had a defined benefit pension plan up until 2019.